otterbox901/8-Bit-CPU/8-Bit-CPU-main/README.md

   mismatches (PCB footprints reference a `fasteda` library not present in every environment — the footprint geometry is embedded in the file regardless, so this doesn't affect fabrication).
-- **Unpopulated components**: 13 ICs turned out to be either an accidental AI-generation duplicate of part of the ALU/register/counter datapath (U5, U6, U13, U21, U26-U30) or an abandoned first-attempt ROM bank (U22, U23, U24, U31), both fully disconnected from the live circuit.
-They're marked DNP (do not populate) and excluded from the PCB rather than removed from the schematic, so the board doesn't need to be re-laid-out, but they shouldn't be ordered/soldered.
 - None of this has been verified against real hardware yet — see Roadmap.

 ## Roadmap